xieweiAlex/English_Learning/words/2018/words-Dec.md

 IN 1994, soon after Jeff Bezos **incorporated** what would become Amazon, the entrepreneur briefly **contemplated** changing the company’s name
 Twenty-four years later, perhaps no **adjective** better describes Bezos’ empire than the name he once wanted to give it
 The company is known as the “everything store,” but in its **dogged** pursuit of growth, Amazon has come to dominate more than just ecommerce
-But few other companies can claim leadership in sectors as **disparate** as videogame streaming, online fabric sales, and facial recognition -
+But few other companies can claim leadership in sectors as **disparate** as videogame streaming, online fabric sales, and facial recognition. -
 Amazon Web Services, is the **cash cow**
 Amazon can use its cloud cash to **subsidize** the goods it ships to customers, helping to **undercut** retail competitors who don’t have similar **adjunct** revenue streams
 (**adjunct professor**)
 In 2005, Amazon acquired BookSurge, an **on-demand** self-publishing service, and CustomFlix
-Amazon is **winding down** the latter -
+Amazon is **winding down** the latter. -
-Amazon Lending, an invitation-only program launched in 2011, has **doled out** billions in loans to businesses that may have difficulty obtaining credit elsewhere -
+Amazon Lending, an invitation-only program launched in 2011, has **doled out** billions in loans to businesses that may have difficulty obtaining credit elsewhere
 Amazon Prime, which began in 2005 as a subscription service offering free two-day shipping—but quickly **ballooned** into something much larger
 Prime **Pantry**, which ships **non-perishable** grocery items for an additional fee
 Amazon acquired the popular Indian payment platform Tapzo for $40 million, and then immediately said it would **shutter** Tapzo and shift users to Amazon Pay

 All three are exceptionally fast and comfortably **snappier** than the majority of Android phones, perhaps with the exception of the Huawei Mate 20 Pro
-he was one hell of a **snappy** dresser -
+he was one hell of a **snappy** dresser. -
 Apple is being **tight-lipped** about the amount of RAM inside each phone

 > Even **neurons** are formed by habit.
 When continuously exposed to a fixed **stimulus**, neurons become steadily less sensitive to that stimulus—until they eventually stop responding to it altogether